onnx/sklearn-onnx/docs/parameterized.rst

 ----------

 Almost all classifiers are converted in order to get probabilities and not raw scores.
 That's the default behaviour.
-In cab deactivated by using options:
+It can be deactivated by using option:

 ::

     options={type(model): {'raw_scores': True}}

 It is implemented by PR `308 <https://github.com/onnx/sklearn-onnx/pull/308>`_.